HexaCluster/pg_dbms_metadata/README.md

 ## [Description](#description)

 This PostgreSQL extension provide compatibility with the DBMS_METADATA Oracle package's API to extract DDL.
 This extension only supports DDL extraction through GET_xxx functions.
 Support to FETCH_xxx functions and XML support is not added.
+As of now, any user can get the ddl of any object in the database.
+Like Oracle, we have flexibility of omitting schema while trying to get ddl of an object.
+This will use search_path to find the object and gets required ddl.
+However when schema is ommitted, the current user should atleast have USAGE access on schema in which target object is present.

 The following functions and stored procedures are implemented:

 * `GET_DDL()` This function extracts DDL of specified object.
 * `GET_DEPENDENT_DDL()` This function extracts DDL of all dependent objects of specified type for a specified base object.